Fusilier Brigade

-The Fusilier Brigade was an administrative brigade of the British Army from 1958 to 1968, that administered the fusilier regiments.
+The Fusilier Brigade was an administrative brigade of the British Army from 1958 to 1968, that administered those English infantry regiments titled as fusiliers.

 History

 The Brigade was created as part of the 1957 Defence White Paper announced in July 1957.
-It was formed on 1 April 1958, when the three fusilier regiments were transferred from existing regional brigades:
+It was formed on 1 April 1958, when the three English fusilier regiments were transferred from existing regional brigades: